 ORGANISATION DESCRIPTION COUNTRY UNDERWATER NOISE ACCOBAMS (Intergovernmental Agreement) The Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and contiguous Atlantic area International; based in Monaco ACCOBAMS is addressing issue of underwater noise and impact on marine mammals in the Mediterranean, the Black Sea and part of the Atlantic Area.
 MITECO (Ministry) Ministry for Ecological Transition and Demographic Challenge (MITECO) is a Department of the Government of Spain Spain MITECO is responsible for developing government policies concerning environmental issues that include policy and regulation addressing underwater noise.
-DROTA (Regional Government) Regional Directorate for Territorial Ordering and Environment of the Madeira Government Madeira, Spain DROTA is responsible for implementation and coordination of regional policy including public policy of the sea which includes addressing issues of underwater noise.
+DRM (Regional Government) Regional Directorate for the Sea of the Madeira Government Madeira, Portugal DRM is responsible for implementation and coordination of regional policy including public policy of the sea which includes addressing issues of underwater noise.